 - Who would make decisions about how your emergency fund is spent if you were incapacitated due to an illness or injury?

-- Who would inherit your house if you and your spouse were to die?
+- Who would inherit your house if you were to die?

 These “what ifs” – which will become realities someday – are the reason why you need to take steps this National Financial Planning Month to make plans for your estate.
 Every adult in Virginia needs an Advanced Medical Directive, Powers of Attorney, and depending on their situation, a will or a trust, such as a Guardianship and Trust Will if they have minor children.

 An Advance Medical Directive, also known as an Advance Healthcare Directive, is a set of legal documents recognized by our state that tells both healthcare providers and courts the type of medical treatment you want in the event you can’t express your choices yourself.
 These documents also name the people, in order of succession, who you have pre-authorized to make medical decisions for you if you’re incapacitated.

 Advance Medical Directives state your wishes for a variety of medical scenarios including what you might encounter if incapacitated, including whether or no you would want:

 It’s important to get an Advance Medical Directive now so you can both officially state your wishes, and prevent your family from having to make these choices for you if you were to become too sick or injured to voice your desires yourself.